Hepatitis B Treatment

 Routine blood tests can detect signs of the hepatitis B virus within a person's body and inform their doctor whether it is a chronic or acute HBV infection.
 You can get a blood test at your local GP or sexual health clinic - you can also opt for an at-home test kit if you'd prefer to test discreetly.

 Alongside this, a routine blood test can also determine if a person is immune to the hepatitis B virus as it can screen for antibodies.

 Is medication always required to treat hepatitis B?

 Not always, as it depends on the type of hepatitis B which a person has.

 Acute HPV usually clears up on its own without the need for treatment - although you might require some minor treatment or medication to help people relieve any discomfort.

 On the other hand, chronic HBV typically requires medication to manage disease control and avoid liver failure or the need for a liver transplant as time goes on.

-Although a hepatitis B diagnosis can bring about drastic changes in a person lifestyle, diet and routine, providing that all of the correct health measures and approaches are taken, there is no reason that a person cannot live a long and otherwise healthy life.
+Although a HBV diagnosis can bring about drastic changes in a person lifestyle, diet and routine, providing that all of the correct health measures and approaches are taken, there is no reason that a person cannot live a long and otherwise healthy life.